-What will happen if I drop a pumping session?
+What will happen to my milk supply if I drop a pumping session?

-The thing is, you never know what’s going to happen as far as supply goes when you drop a pumping session until you drop it (and sometimes, you don’t really know until a few weeks later) – it could go down, it could stay the same, or it could even increase.
+The thing is, you never know what’s going to happen as far as supply goes when you drop a pumping session until you drop it (and sometimes, you don’t really know until a few weeks later).
+Your supply could go down, it could stay the same, or it could even increase.

-So how to decide to drop a pump when you don’t know what it will do to your supply?
-I put together the below flowchart based on my experience (my own and what I learned from reading exclusive pumping message boards for over a year).
+So how do you decide to drop a pump when you don’t know what it will do to your supply?
+I put together the below flowchart based on my experience that might help you decide.

 I made a couple of assumptions in putting this together:

-- The first is that you want to maintain your supply – if you’re trying to wean, you aren’t concerned with keeping your supply (in fact, you’re actively trying to make it go down), and you should therefore ignore this chart and drop sessions as quickly as you can without getting clogged ducts or mastitis.
+- The first is that you want to maintain your supply – if you’re trying to wean, you aren’t concerned with keeping your supply (in fact, you’re actively trying to make it go down), and you should therefore ignore this chart.

 - The second assumption is that you haven’t already dropped a pumping session within the last two weeks.
 If you have, I would recommend waiting at least that long, and preferably a little longer.